Document Type : Research Paper

 Abstract

-Methodology: Rice husk and industrial wood particles were prepared from the Gilan province and 22 Bahman Company, respectively.
-The steps of particleboard production included screening, drying, gluing, formation and pressing.
-In this study, the composition of raw material (100% industrial wood particles, 90% industrial wood particles and 10% rice husk, 80% industrial wood particles and 20% rice husk, 70% industrial wood particles and 30% rice husk) was considered as a variable factor and the other factors including the resin consumption (10% based on dry material of the board), pressing temperature (180 °C), pressing pressure (25 kg/cm2) and pressing time (4 minutes) were considered as fixed factors.
+Methodology: Rice husk and industrial wood particles were collected from the Gilan province and 22 Bahman Particleboard Company, respectively.
+The steps in particleboard production included screening, drying, gluing, formation and pressing.
+In this study, the composition of raw material (100% industrial wood particles, 90% industrial wood particles and 10% rice husk, 80% industrial wood particles and 20% rice husk, 70% industrial wood particles and 30% rice husk) was considered as a variable factor and the other factors including the resin consumption (10% based on dry weight of the board), pressing temperature (180 °C), pressing pressure (25 kg/cm2) and pressing time (4 minutes) were considered as fixed factors.
 A total of 12 laboratory boards with three replications were produced for each treatment.
 Then, the samples were prepared from each board according to the EN326-1 guidelines.
-Physical and mechanical tests included measurement of water absorption and thickness shrinkage after 2 and 24 hours of immersion in water, bending strength, modulus of elasticity and internal bonding.
+Physical and mechanical tests included measurement of water absorption and thickness swelling after 2 and 24 hours of immersion in water, bending strength, modulus of elasticity and internal bonding.
 The results were analyzed based on a complete randomized design within the framework of a factorial experiment by SPSS software.
 Duncan's multiple range test was used to compare mean values.

 Conclusion: In general, the results of current study revealed that consumption of rice husk in small quantity (up to 10% composition of the raw material) can provide boards with acceptable physical and mechanical properties; but higher amounts, lead to a decrease in physical and mechanical properties of the boards.
-Therefore, small amounts of rice husk can be used as suitable raw materials in combination with industrial wood particles in particleboard industry.
+Therefore, small amounts of rice husk can be used as substituted raw materials in combination with industrial wood particles in particleboard industry.

 Keywords